zizc0de/nuxt-currency-conversion/README.md

 - Use state and props
 - Use event handling and emitted event
 - etc with your creativity
+- Push this project in your github (from the first commit)

 ## Resources
 - [Nuxt.js](https://nuxtjs.org/)